notracking/hosts-blocklists/README.md

 It's important to use both `domains.txt` and `hostnames.txt` simultaneously in dnsmasq to get full coverage!

 ## Dead hosts removal
-All hosts DNS records are constantly monitored for updates.
-In case the A, AAAA and CNAME records return NXDOMAIN for at least 7 days in a row, they will be marked as dead and removed from the filterlist.
-The current list of dead hosts can be found [here](https://github.com/notracking/hosts-blocklists-scripts/blob/master/deadhosts.txt).
+All hostname DNS records are constantly monitored for updates.
+In case the A, AAAA, CNAME and NS records return NXDOMAIN they will be marked as dead and removed from hostnames.txt.
+Domains are tested on their whois data, all unregistered domains will be filtered out of domains.txt.

+The current list of dead hostnames can be found [here](https://github.com/notracking/hosts-blocklists-scripts/blob/master/hostnames.dead.txt) and have a look [here](https://github.com/notracking/hosts-blocklists-scripts/blob/master/domains.dead.txt) for all unregistered domains.

 # How to install
 ## Default dnsmasq setup